xx205/voxsrc2020_speaker_verification/README.md

 # Overview

-## Data preparation
+## Data

-* Training data are prepared following Kaldi voxceleb recipe, VoxCeleb2_dev and its four augmented versions are generated using RIRS_NOISES and MUSAN datasets
+* Training data are prepared following Kaldi voxceleb recipe: VoxCeleb2_dev and its four augmented versions are generated using RIRS_NOISES and MUSAN datasets

-* 40-dimensional (or 80-dimensional) FBANKs are extracted
+* 80-dimensional (or 40-dimensional) FBANKs are extracted

 * ***Speaker augmentation is not applied***